Grove Press (cloth editions)

 Grove acted as a distributor for smaller presses early on, and some of these titles in the UNC collection also have GP- numbers, despite the physical items themselves not being marked as Grove publications in any way.

 Examples include GP-16 & GP-17, from Banyan Press.
 GP-18 is a book originally published by the Cresset Press in England that a publisher/importer called the Chanticleer Press, issued in the U.S. as part of its Cresset Library in late 1949 (see ad, PW, Sept.
 3, 1949, at 883).
 It appears that Grove also later reissued other Cresset Library titles as Grove clothbound titles (e.g., GP-28, GP-173).
-Grove possibly reissued.
+Also, James Broughton's Musical Chairs: A Songbook for Anxious Children (GP-72) appears to have been originally published by The Centaur Press in 1950 and not issued as a separate Grove publication.

-GP- numbers begin to appear in Grove Press ads as early as January 1961 (see PW, Jan.
-23, 1961, at [61]) but don't appear on the spine and front inside flaps, near the price, until late 1964, possibly with the fall titles.
+GP- numbers begin to appear in Grove Press ads before being printed on the dust jackets (see, e.g, PW, Jan.
+28, 1957, at [50]—though the GP- numbers appear to be one number lower than what's in the UNC collection for these titles—and PW, Jan.
+23, 1961, at [61]); the GP- numbers begin to appear on the spine and front inside flaps, near the price, around late 1964, possibly with the fall titles.

 Some Grove clothbound titles were issued with a GT- number: